 - Acquisitions of electronic and information technology by a contractor incidental to a contract.

 - Acquisitions of products located in spaces frequented only by service personnel for maintenance, repair, or occasional monitoring of equipment are not required to comply with this part.

 III.
 STANDARDS FOR GRANTING A WAIVER

-In determining whether it will grant a waiver from the requirements of its mandatory accessibility language information technology solutions, ITD will review documentation showing:
+In determining whether it will grant a waiver from the requirements of its mandatory accessibility language information technology solutions, MassIT will review documentation showing:

 - That the Vendor has performed due diligence in seeking accessible alternative COTS or ASP Software, offering equivalent features and functionality to the inaccessible COTS or ASP Software referenced in Vendor's bid, for which [Vendor] is or can readily become a licensed distributor.

 - The cost of developing substitute accessible software.
 (Such documentation need not include reference to any specific competing COTS or ASP Software and its level of accessibility).

 - The software vendor's roadmap for meeting the MassIT Standards and making the vendor's software interoperable with the assistive technology listed on the Assistive Technology/IT Environment List included by the procuring agency in its RFQ.